Zhenya671/exchange-bot/README.md

 ## ExchangeRatesCurrencies bot
 ~~~
-It was created to more convinient and quicker checking out exchange rates
+It's created for more convinient and quicker checking out exchange rates
 ~~~